 As a general rule a person with parental responsibility will have the right to apply for access to a child’s health record.
 However, in exercising this right a healthcare professional should give careful consideration to the duty of confidentiality owed to the child before copies of records are provided.

-The Data Protection Act 1998 enables the Trust to limit or deny access to an individual’s health record where:
+The Trust to limit or deny access to an individual’s health record where:

-- The information may cause serious harm to the physical or mental health or condition of the patient, or any other person
+- The information may cause serious harm to the physical or mental health or condition of the patient, or any other person, or

 - Access would disclose information relating to or provided by a third person who has not consented to that disclosure unless: